YouTube SEO Strategy: Tips to Boost Your Search Ranking

 - Website copy

-Foreign language subtitles let international and non-native English speaking viewers enjoy your videos.
-Even more exciting: search engines will index your translated caption files and include your video in search results in those languages.
-This can be huge for YouTube SEO since you have a better chance of ranking higher for non-English keywords due to lower competition.
+Foreign language subtitles let international and non-native English-speaking viewers enjoy your videos.
+Search engines will also index your translated caption files and include your video in search results in those languages.
+This can be huge for a YouTube SEO strategy since you have a better chance of ranking higher for non-English keywords due to lower competition.

 For example, if you publish videos about makeup tutorials, make sure you optimize the title, descriptions, and tags for the phrase “makeup tutorial.”